pwang649/myWiki/docs/Communication Protocols/SPI.md

 ---
-id: Communication Protocol - SPI
+id: Communication Protocols - SPI
 title: SPI
+sidebar_position: 3
 ---

 Serial Peripheral Interface or SPI is a synchronous serial communication protocol that provides full – duplex communication at very high speeds.
 Serial Peripheral Interface (SPI) is a master – slave type protocol that provides a simple and low cost interface between a microcontroller and its peripherals.